dyank432/Widget-list-CRUD/README.md

-# COMP-3504-ASGN2
+# Widget List CRUD

-Assignment 2 - Using android studio as our framework
+Assignment 2 - Using android studio as our framework we created a widget list which CRUD capability connected to an cloud-based database,

-Note: some changes didn't need approval because we worked on it as a group through Discord.
+Group members: Lidiya Artemenko, Randy Lam, Daniel Yankov, Yuan Tao Zhou